Dems accused of moving goalposts on Kavanaugh after FBI probe ordered

 But now, many Democrats are arguing that the probe is not enough, prompting accusations from Republicans that they're already moving the goalposts.

 Vermont Sen. Bernie Sanders wrote in a weekend letter that the FBI shouldn’t just probe the accusations – but should also conduct an investigation into whether Kavanaugh was honest during his hearing.
+He called for investigating whether Kavanaugh committed perjury, "given the very serious fact that lying to Congress is a federal crime."

 "A fundamental question the FBI can help answer is whether Judge Kavanaugh has been truthful with the committee,” Sanders said.
 “This goes to the very heart of whether he should be confirmed to the court.”